JayWalker512/CryptoNoter/README.md

 * Please do not abuse this project.
 It shouldn't be used without the user's consent or used for darkweb services.
 And i really do not wish to see my project being abused in illegal activities.

-* If you like this project, please consider to support my ongoing developments with a donation using the wallet address at the bottom of this page.
+* If you would like to support this project and my ongoing developments, please consider making a donation using my wallet address at the bottom of this page.
 Thank you very much

 CryptoNoter Demo: https://www.cryptonoter.com/demo.php